bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight.md

 ## 3. Configure Greenlight

 If you open the `env` file you'll see that it contains information for all of the Greenlight configuration options.
-Some of these are mandatory (or highly recommended).
+Some of these are mandatory.

 ### Generating a Secret Key